guardian/pan-domain-authentication/README.md

 * **secret** - this is the shared secret used to sign the cookie

-* **cookieName** - this is what the shared cookie is called
+* **cookieName** - the name of the cookie.
+This should be unique to each top-level domain.

-* **googleAuthClientId** - this is the client id for the Google app you autheniticate with - this is obtained from the Google [Google Developer Console](https://console.developers.google.com)
+* **clientId** - this is the OAuth client id for the provider you are authenticating against

-* **googleAuthSecret** - this is the secret for the Google app you autheniticate with - this is obtained from the Google [Google Developer Console](https://console.developers.google.com)
+* **googleAuthSecret** - this is the OAuth secret for the provider

-* **googleServiceAccountId, googleServiceAccountCert, google2faUser and multifactorGroupId** - these are optional parameters for using a group based 2 factor auth verification, see explanation below
+* **googleServiceAccountId, googleServiceAccountCert, google2faUser and multifactorGroupId** - these are optional parameters for using a group based 2 factor auth verification

-* **privateKey** - this is the private key used to sign the asymmetrical cookie
+* **privateKey** - this is the private key used to sign the cookie

-* **publicKey** - this is the public key used to verify the asymmetrical cookie
+* **publicKey** - this is the public key used to verify the cookie

 ### Generating Keys